4 Signs Gold Prices Will Soon Rise

 Why does this happen?

-Conversely, many previously skeptical investors will begin to change their views when they see prices holding above that level.
+On the other hand, many previously skeptical investors will begin to change their views when they see prices holding above that level.
 They feel validation has occurred.

 Interestingly, psychological market signals often emerge after the fundamental foundations are established.
 Interest rates begin to soften, central banks accumulate gold, geopolitics heat up, and then prices approach a key point.

-Often, we see significant acceleration in a relatively short period of time.
+Often, we see a significant acceleration in a relatively short period of time.
 The media begins reporting that gold is setting a new record.
 News headlines shift to a more optimistic tone.
 Market analysts revise their projections and raise price targets.

 Large investors who already have positions tend to hold onto their assets, seeing the potential for further increases.
-As a result, gold availability in the market becomes more limited, and any new surge in demand can push prices up even more aggressively.
+As a result, gold availability in the market becomes more limited, and any new surge in demand can push prices up more aggressively.

 Unfortunately, it is at this moment that many retail investors make decisions based on emotion.
 Those who were previously hesitant and kept waiting for prices to fall begin to fear being left behind.